AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-    pageTitle="Integrate an app with an Azure Virtual Network" description="Shows you how to connect an app in Azure App Service to a new or existing Azure virtual network" services="app-service"
+title: Integrate an app with an Azure Virtual Network
+description: Shows you how to connect an app in Azure App Service to a new or existing Azure virtual network
-    documentationcenter=""
-    author="ccompy"
-    manager="erikre"
-    editor="cephalin" />
-<tags
-    ms.assetid="90bc6ec6-133d-4d87-a867-fcf77da75f5a"
-    ms.service="app-service"
-    ms.workload="na"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="08/11/2016"
-    wacn.date=""
-    ms.author="ccompy" />
+services: app-service
+documentationcenter: ''
+author: ccompy
+manager: erikre
+editor: cephalin

+ms.assetid: 90bc6ec6-133d-4d87-a867-fcf77da75f5a
+ms.service: app-service
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 08/11/2016
+wacn.date: ''
+ms.author: ccompy
+---

 # Integrate your app with an Azure Virtual Network
-This document describes the Azure App Service virtual network integration feature and shows how to set it up with apps in [Azure App Service](/documentation/articles/app-service-changes-existing-services/).
+This document describes the Azure App Service virtual network integration feature and shows how to set it up with apps in [Azure App Service](./app-service-changes-existing-services.md).
 If you are unfamiliar with Azure Virtual Networks (VNETs), this is a capability that allows you to place many of your Azure resources in a non-internet routeable network that you control access to.
 These networks can then be connected to your on premise networks using a variety of VPN technologies.
 To learn more about Azure Virtual Networks start with the information here: [Azure Virtual Network Overview][VNETOverview].

 The Azure App Service has two forms.